brimdata/super/book/src/intro.md

 carries forward SQL eccentricities into their modern adaptation of pipes for SQL.

-SuperSQL follows the Pipe SQL pattern but seizes the opportunity to modernrize the ergonomics of the language.
-The vision here is that comprehensive backward compatibility can reside in the SQL operators while an modernized syntax and and improved ergonomics can reside in the pipe operators, e.g.,
+SuperSQL follows the Pipe SQL pattern but seizes the opportunity to modernize the ergonomics of the language.
+The vision here is that comprehensive backward compatibility can reside in the SQL operators while a modernized syntax and and improved ergonomics can reside in the pipe operators, e.g.,

 * array indexing is one-based in SQL clauses but zero-based in pipe operators,